techbrett/OfficeDocs-SkypeForBusiness/Teams/intelligent-recap-calls-meetings.md

 ### PSTN calls

+PSTN calls are made and received using a phone number and require a Teams Phone license.
 Your users can access AI generated notes and recommended tasks for PSTN calls through the **Recap** button in the Calls app in Teams.

 :::image type="content" source="media/i-recap-pstn-small.png" alt-text="Screenshot of intelligent call for PSTN calls in the Calls app." lightbox="media/i-recap-pstn-expand.png":::

-### 1:1 and group peer-to-peer calls
+### 1:1 and group peer-to-peer VoIP calls

+1:1 and group peer-to-peer VoIP are made between Teams users.
 Your users can access AI generated notes and recommended tasks for 1:1 and group peer-to-peer calls through the **Recap** button in the call’s chat in Teams.

 :::image type="content" source="media/intelligent-call-recap-small.png" alt-text="Screenshot of the intelligent call recap button in the call's chat." lightbox="media/intelligent-call-recap-expand.png":::